criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 | $IPS$        |  unbiased & low variance | unbiased, <span style="color:red">high variance</span>
 | capped $IPS$ | slightly biased, very low variance | <span style="color:red">biased</span>, low variance

-#### Capping or filtering ?
+#### Capping or filtering?

 In theory, capping is a slightly better bias-variance tradeoff, and should therefore be chosen.
-In practice, it made little difference on the dataset I observed.
+In practice, it made little difference on the real datasets I observed.
 "Filtering" is also easier to reason with, and in next post we will use it to get some intuitions on some methods to mitigate the bias.
-(We will also explain how to generalize those reasonings to "capping")
+(We will also explain how to generalize to the "capping" situation)

 ### No unbiased low variance estimator when $\pi_{test}$ is far from $\pi_0$